 The only problem I see with the SS Brew Kettle is the lack of thermometer.
 I am confident that the plug will ensure a proper seal, but because you will need to buy a third party thermometer, I question how well the design will prevent leaks.
 You also may need to pick up some tape to get a tight seal and so that you can remove the thermometer later.

 The only other issue may be the price.
 While it isn’t prohibitive, you might save some money by purchasing something a bit simpler.
+For more options, check out our review on the best brew kettle products here.

 SS BrewTech Kettles Review: Bottom Line